MJStone587/FinancialForge/README.md

 I am realizing it is best to create small / lightweight apps that have more concise and simple functionality to practice specific frameworks.
  I find many of these frameworkst have a lot of methods etc that make my life easier, unfortunately they require a bit of digging in the documentation and practice to use them efficiently.
 It will come in time with practice.

+With a full stack application I have learned just how import asyncronous javascript is.
+I also realize how much more practice implementing it I need.

 Creating modular, easy to modify code, is much harder when I am less familiar with the frameworks and the code I am working with.
 I continually strive to improve my code and make it easier to read / modify, yet I feel like I am never quite where I want to be in this regard.
 More practice is necessary.